ObolNetwork/obol-docs/docs/getting_started/quickstart_group.md

   </TabItem>

   <TabItem value="CLI" label="CLI">
-    Please use the Launchpad for now.
+    [WIP 🚧] Please use the Launchpad option for now.
   </TabItem>
 </Tabs>
 Now that the DKG has been completed, all operators can start their nodes.